Access to Health Records

 Ask the service

-Before 25th May 2018 you have the right to see your health records under the Data Protection Act 1998.
-You will still have this right under the General Data Protection Regulations (GDPR) from the 25th May 2018.
+You have the right to see your health records under the General Data Protection Regulations (GDPR).

 Subject Access Requests

-You can use your right to have a copy of your health records under section 7 of the Data Protection Act 1998.
-This will be replaced by Article 15 of the General Data Protection Regulations (GDPR) from the 25th May 2018.
+You can use your right to have a copy of your health records under Article 15 of the General Data Protection Regulations (GDPR).
 This is called making a ‘subject access request’.

 - your name,